Welcome to the Tablelands!

 Our strong economic and population growth is continuing and we are working to support this growth while encouraging job creation, new investment and additional housing options.
 It’s a priority to find ways to remove barriers to development, support housing for our community, and to secure opportunities and options for our young people to stay in our region.

-We recently endorsed three new policies that show our commitment to these outcomes — Infrastructure Charges (Bulk Goods) Policy, Investment Incentive Policy and Infrastructure Charge Deferrals Policy.
+These three policies that show our commitment to these outcomes — Infrastructure Charges (Bulk Goods) Policy, Investment Incentive Policy and Infrastructure Charge Deferrals Policy.

 Home Schooling